ekynoxe/ekynoxe.com/source/_posts/2011-08-18-wordpress-wp_enque_scripts-in-functions-php.md

 Basically, I was coding my theme the wrong way by not wrapping these tests in a hook or action, well before the WP init was called, as described on a <a title="Doing it wrong" href="http://core.trac.wordpress.org/ticket/11526#comment:14" target="_blank">wordpress development track ticket</a>.
 Like many theme developers, I guess, I started to write my new theme by using an existing one, and modified the functions.php file.
 Along the way I found great resources like <a title="digwp's functions.php template" href="http://digwp.com/2010/03/wordpress-functions-php-template-custom-functions/" target="_blank">digwp&#8217;s functions.php template</a>.
 Initially happy enough to have something working, while blissfully ignorant about its internals, I started to get a strange behaviour when I wanted to include scripts only on some specific pages of my theme.

-At the top of my <span style="text-decoration: underline;">functions.php</span>, I had left the template file function calls to enqueue the scripts:
+At the top of my *functions.php*, I had left the template file function calls to enqueue the scripts:

 <pre class="brush: php; title: ; notranslate" title="">wp_deregister_script('jquery');
 wp_register_script('jquery', (get_bloginfo('stylesheet_directory')."/js/jquery-1.4.2.min.js"));